jakobtfaber/SPANDAK-/README.md

 ## Overview Paper

-More on the specifics of using SPANDAK+ and Intensity Analysis, as well as new results on FRB121102 (R1) and FRB180916 (R3)—for which publications are in production—can be found in the following overview paper: https://www.overleaf.com/read/knbhpqmgxnp
+More on the specifics of using FLITS and Intensity Analysis, as well as new results on FRB121102 (R1) and FRB180916 (R3)—for which publications are in production—can be found in the following overview paper: https://www.overleaf.com/read/knbhpqmgxnp

 The final presentation for the Breakthrough Listen BSRC 2020 Summer Internship can be found [here](./Breakthrough_Listen_Final_Presentation.pdf).